AyushBarai/LinkedIn_Profile_Picture_Modifier/README.md

 ## Overview

-The LinkedIn Profile Picture Modifier is a Chrome extension designed to change the profile pictures of all posts on the LinkedIn homepage to a single image of your choice.
+The LinkedIn Profile Picture Modifier is a Chrome extension designed to change the profile pictures of all posts on the LinkedIn homepage to a single image.
 This extension demonstrates the ability to interact with a dynamic webpage and manipulate its elements using JavaScript and Chrome Extension APIs.

 ## Features